-- Check for and document infestations of nuisance species in new waterbodies
+- Check for and document infestations of aquatic nuisance species in new waterbodies

-- Determine what if any control efforts can be used on existing infestations
+- Determine best management and control efforts that may be used on existing infestations

 - Assess habitat suitability of waters to determine risk of a possible invasive infestation

-Due to the discovery of Spiny Waterflea in Lake Champlain in 2014, VTDEC staff routinely monitor other lakes for new infestations of the invasive zooplankton.
-As of 2015, no new infestations have been discovered.
+Due to the discovery of Spiny Waterflea in Lake Champlain in 2014, VTDEC staff routinely monitor for new infestations of the invasive zooplankton.
+Since 2015, no new infestations have been discovered in other non-Lake Champlain waterbodies.
+The Fish Hook Waterflea, a related species, was discovered in 2018 in Lake Champlain, and is also monitored equally.

 Aquatic Macrophyte Monitoring